1coderookie/KobraGoNeoInsights/docs/printserver.md

     - If you're looking for something really small, maybe look out for a Dell Wyse 3040 or 3020.
 They do have limited power and RAM possibilities compared to bigger Thin Clients, but for just acting as a headless print server instead of a RPi they're powerful enough.
     -  I personally like the HP Thin Client T6x0 series as you can upgrade them really well.
 The higer the number, the newer the model and the more powerful, energy efficient and compatible with modern parts it is (e.g. T610 uses a 2.5" SSD & DDR3 SO-DIMM RAM while the T630 uses a m2.SATA SSD & DDR4 SO-DIMM RAM).

+---

 ### NAS / Server
 If you have a NAS or a server up and running already, you could also install the printing software onto that.
 In this case I'd assume that you already know what you're doing and that you don't need any advise though.

+---

-### Sonic Pad
+### Creality Sonic Pad / BigTreeTech Pad 7
-This is a nice and handy solution for the **Klipper** users.
+These ones are a nice and handy solution for the **Klipper** users as these are SBC units with a touchscreen in a nice enclosure.

 The Creality Sonic Pad comes with Klipper preinstalled and offers features like WiFi, a touchscreen and so on.
 User [@mackmind](https://github.com/mackmind) was so kind to write down some [instructions about how to proceed](https://github.com/1coderookie/Klipper4KobraGoNeo/discussions/7) for getting a Sonic Pad to work with the Go/Neo.

-There are also other kind of pads available for the special usage with Klipper, like the one from BTT and so on.
+The BTT Pad 7 is especially interesting when you want to swap out the stock mainboard and use a BTT board instead.
+Afaik the BTT Pad 7 is also somewhat 'easier' to flash and configure than the Sonic Pad, but I didn't really do firther research on it, so maybe better check and compare yourself.

+---

 ### Old Android Devices
 Yes, you've read correct: certain software could also be installed onto your old Android device like your smartphone or your tablet.
 Namely especially OctoPrint has to be mentioned here.